 There are 2 ways to check your subscribers’ email database: an automatic one and a manual one.
 Automatic relies on tools — like the built-in Selzy verification service.

-Free tools allow you to check a couple of emails, while with paid plans can check your entire list.
+Free tools allow you to check a couple of emails, while paid plans can check your entire list.

 Manual verification is laborious and usually has another drawback: you can only check emails one-by-one, not in bulk.
 It also takes up much of your time and resources.
+It can reduce risk, but it cannot guarantee that every checked address belongs to an active mailbox or that every message will be delivered.

 But regardless of which method you go with, check your mailing list periodically to ensure bounce rates stay low and open rates remain high.
 Also verify any new lists you get externally, even from your partners, not to hurt your reputation score by sending a newsletter to a bunch of weird addresses.